vectara/vectara-answer/README.md

 Vectara Answer is an open source React project that enables you to quickly configure GenAI user interfaces, powered by the [Vectara Platform](https://vectara.com/)'s semantic search and summarization APIs.

-For an example of what you'll be building, check out [Ask News](https://asknews.demo.vectara.com).
+For an example of what you'll be building, check out [Ask News](https://asknews.demo.vectara.com) or [LegalAid](https://legalaid.demo.vectara.com).

+## Quickstart

-## Prerequisites
+### Prerequisites

 To get started, the minimum requirement is to install [npm and node](https://nodejs.org/en/download).
 That's it!

-## Quickstart
+### Running a sample app

-Vectara Answer comes packaged with preset configurations that allow you spin up a sample application using Vectara's public datastores.
+Vectara Answer comes packaged with preset configurations that allow you spin up a sample application using a few datastores we setup on Vectara.
 To quickly get started, run the following command:

 `npm run bootstrap`

+You will be prompted to select one of the three sample applications:
+1. `Vectara docs` - question answering with Vectara documentation
+2. `Vectara.com` - question answering about the content of vectara.com website
+3. `AskFeynman` - ask questions about Richard Feynman's lectures.

-When prompted for which application to create, simply select one of the three default apps, and you'll have the app running in your browser at `http://localhost:4444`.
+After selecting which application to create, you'll have the app running in your browser at `http://localhost:4444`.

 Congratulations!
 You've just setup and run a sample app powered by Vectara!
-We'll work on setting up a custom application later in this doc.

 ### Under the hood